 A cat with moderate tartar build-up on their back teeth might be 3-6 years old.
 Advanced tartar buildup suggests the cat is closer to being a senior.
 The oldest cats might even have a few missing or rotting teeth.

 Remember, however, that just like people, some cats simply have worse teeth than others.
 A younger cat might already have a few cavities that suggest they’re older than they really are.

 Take Their Weight and Judge Their Body Type

-The weight and body type of a cat depends heavily on their lifestyle, genetics, and breed (or mix of breeds).
+The weight and body type of a cat depend heavily on their lifestyle, genetics, and breed (or a mix of breeds).
 Determining a cat’s real age by putting them on a scale isn’t a full-proof method, but it can give a hint at how old they are.

 The average adult cat weighs about 10 pounds (although some big breeds can get closer to 20 pounds).
 At this point, you’re better off evaluating the cat’s muscle tone and body shape.
 Younger cats, 1-4 years old, are typically lithe, lanky, and have good muscle tone.
 Older cats tend to be a bit chunkier and have saggier skin.

 Look Into Their Eyes